rreece/rreece.github.io/outline-of-philosophy/math.md

 >   Nominalists, who, repudiating Universal Substances, held that
 >   there is nothing general except names. [^Mill1877]

+Field: Abstract platonic entities, were they to exist, could not interact causally with the world. [^Field1980]

 -   positivism, Carnap, ESO
 -   Field: *Science Without Numbers* [^Field2016]
 -   John Burgess [^Burgess1983]